 - Proof of trade name reservation for the new branch (our firm’s task)

 - Proof of initial approval for the activities for the new branch (our firm’s task)

-- Article of Association for your existing company/entity at the place of origin—it must be attested and notarized by the UAE Embassy.
+- An article of Association for your existing company/entity at the place of origin.
+It must be attested and notarized by the UAE Embassy.

 - Certificate of registration of your existing company/entity, license, or certificate of incorporation of your existing company/entity attested and notarized by the UAE embassy